mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/pipelines.md

 If the pipeline fails, it sends a notification to the user who triggered the pipeline.
 The notification is sent via email or the **Notifications** ({{% icon name="alarm-bell" %}}) menu in the Developer Portal, depending on the user's [notification settings](/community-tools/mendix-profile/user-settings/#notifications).

 {{% alert color="warning" %}}
-Pipeline failure notifications are only sent if the user who triggered the pipeline has previously saved a pipeline or added their API key and PAT in the **Settings** tab.
+Pipeline failure notifications only send if the user who triggered the pipeline has previously saved a pipeline or added their API key and PAT in the **Settings** tab.
 {{% /alert %}}

 ## 5 Additional Notes